KaseyDelk/AdditionGameWithMethods-Loops/ReadMe.md

 ```

 ## Summary
 I know that methods are supposed to make our lives easier, but I found this homework assignment difficult.
+I'm glad that we worked on it in class together.
+I have a better understanding of for loops after this assignment, and while I have a lot more to learn about methods, they are very helpful for testing.